We walk through ADT Self Setup’s easy setup, intuitive customer portal, robust smart home integration, and customized

 7 Amazing Tricks for ADT Self Setup

 Today, we’re taking a look at seven tips and tricks to get more out of the DIY home security system Blue by ADT.
-Last week, I did a video review on Blue by ADT, but today I thought I would dive a bit deeper into the system and give you some tips and tricks for a better user experience.
+We previously did a video review on this system, but today we’re diving a bit deeper to give you some Blue by ADT tips and tricks for a better user experience.